-1 For an example of a ratification resolution that includes the text of the congressional resolution proposing the amendment, see S.C.R.
+&lt;sup>1 For an example of a ratification resolution that includes the text of the congressional resolution proposing the amendment, see S.C.R.
 1, 62nd Legislature, 2nd Called Session, 1972.

-CHAPTER 6 AMENDMENTS, SUBSTITUTES, AND CONFERENCE COMMITTEE REPORTS
+CHAPTER 6 AMENDMENTS, SUBSTITUTES, CONFERENCE COMMITTEE REPORTS, AND MOTIONS

 SEC.
 6.01.
 INTRODUCTION.
-The type of amendment discussed in this chapter is one that proposes to change the text of a bill or resolution during its consideration by the legislature, as opposed to the amendment of a statute or the constitution.1
+The type of amendment discussed in this chapter is one that proposes to change the text of a bill or resolution during its consideration by the legislature, as opposed to the amendment of a statute or the constitution.

-A substitute is a type of amendment that is offered as an alternative to something else.
+A substitute is a type of amendment that is offered as an alternative to a legislative document under consideration.
 A complete substitute for a bill or resolution is an alternative version of the whole bill or resolution.
-It is called a committee substitute if adopted by a committee, or a floor substitute if offered on the floor by an individual member.
+It is called a committee substitute if offered in a committee, or a floor substitute if offered on the floor by an individual member.
 An amendment to only part of a bill or resolution can also be a substitute if it is offered as an alternative to another amendment under consideration, either in committee or on the floor.
-The drafting of this latter type of substitute is not specifically addressed in this chapter because it is drafted exactly the same as any other simple amendment, achieving its status as a substitute not by how it is drafted but by how it is offered.
+The drafting of this latter type of substitute is not specifically addressed in this chapter because it is drafted in exactly the same manner as any other simple amendment.
+It is considered to be a substitute because of how it is offered rather than how it is drafted.